sagemath/sagewiki_to_gh-2022-10-10/MSRItemp.md

 == Cohen-Lenstra heuristics ==

  * chair: Bjorn Poonen
- * The first meeting of the reading group will be Tuesday, January 18, 11-12.
+ * The first meeting of the reading group will be Tuesday, January 25, 11-12.
+(Bjorn will be away the preceding week.)
 It will be in the 2nd floor seminar room if that room is available.
  * Informal reading group on the Cohen-Lenstra heuristics
  * Reading list (in increasing order of sophistication):